S. Ravi (politician)

 S. Ravi is an Indian politician and incumbent member of the Tamil Nadu Legislative Assembly from the Arakkonam constituency.
-He represents the All India Anna Dravida Munnetra Kazhagam party.
+Formerly a member of the All India Anna Dravida Munnetra Kazhagam, he currently represents the Tamilaga Vettri Kazhagam party, having joined in June 2026.

 Ravi was elected to be a member of the 14th Tamil Nadu Legislative Assembly from Arakkonam and was re-elected in the elections of 2016.